 Dr. Packard joined Balance Health & Healing in the Spring of 2016.
 She is passionate about individual and group psychotherapy.
 Dr. Packard is warm, compassionate and a skilled clinician.
 She actively collaborates with clients to set and meet treatment goals.
 Her psychotherapy work is individualized to meet client needs, however her style of therapy is based on Acceptance and Commitment Therapy, Relational Therapy, and Cognitive Behavioral Therapy principles.
 Dr. Packard specializes in the treatment of eating disorders and body image concerns, but also welcomes seeing clients with a variety of presenting concerns.

-Beyond being a licensed psychologist in the state of Utah, Dr. Packard actively engages with professional organizations to facilitate her continued development and growth as a clinician, and also to provide trainings and presentations to other mental health providers.
+As evidence of Dr. Packard’s training, experience, and expertise, she is a Certified Eating Disorder Specialist (CEDS) and a Certified Group Psychotherapist (CGP).
+She continues to be active in professional organizations to facilitate her continued development and growth as a clinician, and also to provide trainings and presentations to other mental health providers.
 She is currently a member of the International Association of Eating Disorder Professionals (IAEDP), the American Psychological Association, (APA), the Utah Psychological Association (UPA) and the American Group Psychotherapy Association (AGPA).

-Jen Wight, CSW, is a graduate of Brigham Young University’s Master of Social Work program and an ASWB Board Certified Clinical Social Worker.
+Jen Wight, LCSW, is a graduate of Brigham Young University’s Master of Social Work program and an ASWB Board Certified Licensed Clinical Social Worker.
 Jen earned a bachelor’s degree in social work from Utah Valley University, where she was named Valedictorian of the College of Social Sciences and Humanities.

 As part of her graduate work at BYU, Jen pursued gaining clinical skills to help those impacted by trauma, earning certification in BYU’s Trauma Informed Practice program as well as completing additional training in Trauma Focused Cognitive Behavioral Therapy.
 Jen is passionate about helping individuals and families heal and intentionally define their lives after experiencing difficulty and trauma.